ChristoforosVlachos/sUPper/README.md

 ### Live

 ~~Visit https://supper.onrender.com/~~
-Due to changes in renders free plan, database functions are no longer working.
-This option is no longer recommended.
+Due to changes in Render's free plan, database functions are no longer working.
+This option is not recommended anymore.
 Expect frequent crashing and general disfunction.

 ### Localy